 How do I know I have a mouse problem?

-You may see, hear or smell a mouse problem or see other evidence such as burrowing in insulation or soil or see the droppings.
+You may see, hear or smell a mouse problem or see other evidence such as the droppings which they leave every where they go, also items chewed and not just packets of food.
 They are commonly heard in loft spaces and will travel in the wall cavities to all parts of the house, especially to areas where food can be found.
 They often follow the routes of pipes throughout the house.

 Mice are occasionally seen during daylight hours.
 You may hear them in the loft, particularly at night when it is quiet.
 Many people wonder what they eat in a loft space, they will eat spiders, woodlice & other insects as well as any air Bourne seeds blown into the roof space.